 $50,000 you need/$50 average gift = 1,000 donors.

 Become a numbers person

-These 6 numbers are critical for your long-term success.
+These 6 fundraising metrics are critical for your long-term success.
 The more you can become a numbers person, the easier fundraising will be.

 So, for you non-numbers folks, here’s my best advice: learn one thing every chance you get.

 That’s how I went from not understanding ANYTHING about the numbers of a nonprofit to being able to look at a monthly financial statement and see where the problems are.

 Sit in on a finance committee meeting and just learn one thing.
 Find a mentor who can teach you a thing or two.

 Knowing and understanding your numbers will make you a smarter, better fundraiser, and these 6 fundraising metrics will help you fully fund your budget.